microsoft/vscode-node-azure-pack/README.md

 - View all of your **Azure Resources Groups** and quickly navigate to them in the Azure View with the [Azure Resource Groups](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azureresourcegroups) extension.

+- Auto-discover and manage your **SQL Server databases** with the [Azure SQL](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azuresql) extension.
+This extension allows you to easily connect to your SQL Server databases, browse tables, run queries, and manage your database schema directly from VS Code.

 ## Azure Developer CLI

 Use the Azure [Developer CLI extension](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.azure-dev) to create complete applications from templates then create the infrastructure and deploy the app in just a few simple commands.